Last modified: May 05, 2025

 Mathematical Formulation

-The basic formula to approximate the integral of from to using Simpson's Rule is given by:
+The basic formula to approximate the integral of $f(x)$ from $a$ to $b$ using Simpson's Rule is given by:

 In this summation, each pair of subintervals is treated together, ensuring that the number of intervals remains even.
 The function values are weighted accordingly, with the midpoints receiving a higher weight to account for the curvature captured by the quadratic approximation.